Ivan-Montes/desire-mgmt/README.md

 :warning::warning::construction::construction:  Microservices in a multimodule Maven project with servers, REST API, and MVC system

 **Pending**
-- cloud config server
-- Microservice 02 and database
+- Microservice ms-orders with private PostgreSQL database
-- Feign Communication
+- Feign Communications between microservices
-- Microservice 03 and database
+- Microservice ms-customer with a exclusive PostgreSQL database
 - MVC Microservice 04
 - API Gateway

 **Complete**
 - Eureka-server
-- Microservice 01 and database
+- Microservice ms-products with its own PostgreSQL database
-- Docker & docker-compose
+- Dockerfile & docker-compose for each service
+- Cloud config server

 ## Table of contents